BYZANTIUM

 The prequel's five-stage "recruitment" site propelled visitors increasingly deeper into the unsettling and uncertain world of espionage, something familiar to Sam Hunter, the show's protagonist (whom participants meet in this experience).
 What begins as an innocuous "Are You Normal?" multimedia personality quiz concluded with a mindbending twist that left nearly every participant reeling ... and keen to share the experience with their friends.

-So spectacular was its reception, Byzantium found itself on the front page of Reddit multiple times.
-The Byzantium site soon received over 1 million unique visitors.
+So spectacular was its reception, Byzantium Tests found itself on the front page of Reddit multiple times.
+The Byzantium Tests site soon received over 1 million unique visitors.
 It received coverage in Wired, Creativity, Google's Creative Sandbox showcase and other publications.
-It was a winner in the "websites/microsites" category of Communication Arts' prestigious Interactive Annual, and also took Silver at the industry-leading 2013 Clio Awards in its Games category.
+It received a silver CLIO award in 2013's Games category, and was Ad Age's Small Agency awards' 2013 Campaign of the Year.
+It was also a winner in the "websites/microsites" category of Communication Arts' prestigious Interactive Annual.

 Especially impressed was the show's creator.
 In a December 2012 interview, The X-Files executive producer and Hunted creator Frank Spotniz proclaimed, "I’m so thrilled by that campaign.
 It was so brilliant and so clever. ...
 It wasn’t just advertising or marketing for a TV show.
 It was an experience people enjoyed."

-J.C. was Byzantium's writer; he also contributed to its experience design.
+J.C. was Byzantium Tests's writer; he also contributed to its experience design.
 J.C. helped craft the prequel's narrative arc and tests.
 He wrote Byznatium's corporate website copy and video screenplay, the test environment's on-screen copy and scripts, and "dossier" content that connected the campaign to events seen in Hunted's premiere.